 Initial Identity Validation

 The CP shall include the procedures required for identification and authentication for the initial registration of certificates.
-In the context of SHAKEN, the re-key requests must follow the same procedures as initial Certificate issuance.

 Identification and Authentication for Re-key Requests

 The CP shall include the procedures required for identification and authentication for re-key requests.
 In the context of SHAKEN, a re-key request shall require issuance of a new Certificate.